 The beautiful buildings at Heritage Square now preserve pieces of the city’s history that would have otherwise been destroyed.
-In 1969, a group of citizens that was dedicated to protecting these architectural remnants of the past formed the Cultural Heritage Foundation, which then created the Heritage Square Museum as a safe haven for otherwise doomed structures.
+In the late 1960s, a group of citizens who were dedicated to protecting these architectural remnants of the past formed the Cultural Heritage Foundation of Southern California, a nonprofit which then created the Heritage Square Museum as a safe haven for otherwise doomed structures.

 One of the most eye-catching houses at the museum is the Hale House, a home that is covered in rather garish green and orange paint.
 The colors were reproduced from the original paint chips found within the house while it was being restored.
 Other noteworthy sites include an octagon house, an adorable carriage house, and a historic train depot.
 Tour guides dressed in period clothing add an extra touch of authenticity to experiencing these architectural treasures.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook